 in Montreal on May 26, 1969 to stage their second week long bed-in for peace

 As Dave Bist, a reporter for the Montreal Gazette called, "All kinds of people came to pay their respects, from comedian-singer Tommy Smothers to L'il Abner cartoonist Al Capp, who kind of betrayed the price of entry by getting into a shouting match with the Peaceful Pair."

-in the John Lennon suite, a souvenir photo of the 1969 event, breakfast for two, a bottle of sparkling wine, and a welcome gift.
+in the John Lennon suite, a souvenir photo of the 1969 event, breakfast for two, a bottle of sparkling wine, and a welcome gift

 Commemorating the bed-in, framed pictures of the event by Ted Church hand in the suite's foyer.
 In the living room there's a color photo of John and Yoko surrounded by eight gold 45s of their Apple-label recording and the song lyrics.

 Many of the hotel's bellmen have been with the Queen E

 for decades, and will share their memories of the groupies and the sweet smell of marijuana that pervaded the hallway that week more than thirty years ago.

 And yes, they'll tell you, still every year on December 8, the day John Lennon was murdered, two dozen roses, half red and half white, are left by the door of the suite.